yeoman/yeoman/cli/docs/docs.md

 * clean: Wipe the previous build dirs
 * copy: Copies the whole staging(intermediate/) folder to output (publish/) one
-* css: Concats, replaces @imports and minifies the CSS files
+* css: Concatenates, replaces @imports and minifies the CSS files
-* dom: dom-based build system
+* dom: DOM-based build system
-* html: Basic to aggresive html minification
+* html: Basic to aggressive HTML minification
-* img: Optimizes .png/.jpg images using optipng/jpegtran
+* img: Optimizes .png/.jpg images using OptiPNG/JPEGtran
 * mkdirs: Prepares the build dirs
 * rev: Automate the hash renames of assets filename
 * usemin: Replaces references to non-minified scripts / stylesheets

 More comprehensive information on each task can be found lower down the page.